shivanaguttiadi/About_DevOps/AWS_Answers.READM.md

 - Performance and scalability requirements
 - Integration with existing systems and services

-### Question 38: What is RTO and RPO in AWS?
+### Question 49: What is RTO and RPO in AWS?
 **Answer**:
-RTO (Recovery Time Objective) is the maximum acceptable downtime for recovering a system or service after a disruption, while RPO (Recovery Point Objective) is the maximum acceptable data loss in terms of time.
+**RTO (Recovery Time Objective)**  is the maximum acceptable downtime for recovering a system or service after a disruption,

+**RPO (Recovery Point Objective)**  is the maximum acceptable data loss in terms of time.
 These metrics help organizations define their recovery and data protection strategies, ensuring that they can meet business continuity and disaster recovery requirements.

-### Question 39: If you would like to transfer huge amounts of data, which is the best option among Snowball, Snowball Edge, and Snowmobile?
+### Question 50: If you would like to transfer huge amounts of data, which is the best option among Snowball, Snowball Edge, and Snowmobile?
 **Answer**:
 The best option depends on the amount of data and the specific requirements of the transfer.
 Snowball is suitable for transferring up to 80TB of data, Snowball Edge for up to 100TB, and Snowmobile for exabytes of data.
 Snowball Edge also includes compute capabilities for data processing at the edge, while Snowmobile is a massive data transfer truck designed for large-scale data migrations.